Copy and paste the HTML below to embed this audio onto your web page.

 ST. PAUL, Minn. —

-Classical MPR's new Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
+Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.

 Patrick Henry High School